Brent-Murray/python-cheatsheet/AnacondaEnvironments.md

 Once you have an environment created you can then add packages to it by running `conda install -n env_name <package name>` in the Anaconda Prompt.
 Similarly to installing a specific Python version you can install specific versions of packages as well by running `conda install -n env_name <package name>=<version number>`.

 *Replace 'env_name' with the name of the environment you want to create*

+*If a new library or an update is required it is important to export a YAML or Text file as to have a backup in case the new package or update breaks the dependencies.*

 <br>